sindro.me

 What’s Next

 Nothing.
 It works.
-86 tests, zero I/O in the engine tests, Docker Compose deployment, runs on my server since early February with no issues.
+Three architectures later, this one sticks.
+74 tests, Docker Compose deployment, runs on my server with detection in under 5 seconds.
 The code is MIT licensed.

 Source: github.com/vjt/openwrt-ha-presence